nfrerebeau/CeramicFiring/README.md

 The original manuscript was produced with R 3.6.0.
 See the [DESCRIPTION](DESCRIPTION) file for a full list of the packages that this project depends on, including the suggested packages.
-The `packrat/` directory contains the source code for all the packages we depend on.
-If all works well, these will be installed on your machine when you open `archeosciences2018.Rproj` in RStudio.